 In this contemporary world where new technologies replace old technologies on a regular basis.
 If a particular one stays longer and/or captivates attention longer, then it has to be commended and looked forward too.

 Home automation is one such revolutionizing bit of tech.
 Now that you’ve read how IoT based Home automation system works, maybe you can consider trying it?
 I am sure it’d be a pleasing experience.
-If you have any problem regarding that, don’t think twice before reading the article.
+If you have any problem, don’t think twice before reading the article.